ishanrk/akiraML3/README.md

 ## Future Improvements
 This library is currently a work in progress.
 Some potential future improvements:

+- Define thresholds for GPU operations to switch over from CPU operations (1024 element size)
 - Implement additional machine learning models (e.g., logistic regression, neural networks).
 - Add support for more advanced optimizers (e.g., Adam, RMSprop).
 - Include more sophisticated backpropagation mechanisms for deeper models.